JosephKemper/1000-Days-of-Code-Challenge/100 Days of Code Journal Round 0.md

     Monday, 14 November, 2022
 </h3>
 <p>
     Still working with the getElementById function.
 Ran into some errors with my code that I have now asked for help with.
+Found a bit more about the error.
+Found some similar code that I can get working like I want, but still not sure what is going on with my assignment.
 </p>